 As the name suggests, diversified food producers are companies that create a ton of different products under the same name umbrella, like Nestlé, which makes everything from baby food to ice cream.

 Distribution companies have little to do with consumption or production and focus more on logistics and transport.
-These companies, like Sysco or United Natural Foods, send products across the country and world.
+These companies send products across the country and world.

 Grocery stores have become big business in the investment game.
 The next link in the chain, grocery stores are where the products end up once a distributor drops them off.